reduxjs/reselect/README.md

 );
 ```

-Always check that the cost of an alernative `equalityCheck` function or deep equality check in the state update function is not greater than the cost of recomputing every time.
+Always check that the cost of an alternative `equalityCheck` function or deep equality check in the state update function is not greater than the cost of recomputing every time.
 If recomputing every time does work out to be the cheaper option, it may be that for this case Reselect is not giving you any benefit over passing a plain `mapStateToProps` function to `connect`.

 ### Q: Can I use Reselect without Redux?